da-roth/NeuronalNetworkTensorflowFramework/README.md

 ## Overview

-This framework is designed for regression-based neural network training tasks, with a focus on Monte Carlo learning.
-The aim is to provide a flexible and customizable environment for experimenting with neural networks and their application to various types of data input/generation methods.
-The repository contains a series of examples that demonstrate the core concepts, with increasing levels of complexity.

-In addition to the provided examples, there is an [introduction PDF](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/documentation.pdf) that delves into the mathematical background of Monte Carlo learning.
-This document guides you through the examples and presents the techniques and concepts in a clear and structured manner, starting from simple scenarios and gradually increasing in complexity.
+The documentation ([link](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/documentation.pdf)) guides you through the examples and presents the techniques and concepts in a clear and structured manner, starting from simple scenarios and gradually increasing in complexity.
 By studying the introduction and exploring the examples, you will gain a comprehensive understanding of Monte Carlo learning and its potential applications in neural network training tasks.

 The project is divided into two main components:
 1. Development of a flexible framework for regression-based neural network training tasks using two primary classes of data input/generation methods: